lydiachoi/graphQL-start/README.md

 Client (Browser) | GraphiQL                      | A graphical interactive in-browser GraphQL IDE - provides a React component responsible for rendering the UI, which should be provided with a function for fetching from GraphQL.
 Server (Node.js) | Express                      | ExpressGraphQL module allows express to understand graphQL and provides a simple way to create an express server that runs the graphQL API - used as middleware on a single route - route acts as endpoint to interact with graphQL endpoint.
 Server (Node.js) | Nodemon                      | Monitors changes in your node.js application and automatically restart the server.
-Server (Node.js) | GraphQL Server | A Query language for APIs and a runtime for fulfilling those queries with your existing data.
+Server (Node.js) | GraphQL | A Query language for APIs and a runtime for fulfilling those queries with your existing data.
 Server (Node.js) | Lodash                        | Utility module - a JavaScript library which provides utility functions for common programming tasks using the functional programming paradigm
 Database | Mongoose | A MongoDB object modeling tool designed to work in an asynchronous environment - provides a straight-forward, schema-based solution to model your application data.
 Database | mLab | mLab is the largest cloud MongoDB service in the world, hosting over 900000 deployments on AWS, Azure, and Google